-Once your profile is complete you will have a list of recommended mentors or mentees you can connect with, you also have the option to search through other mentors and mentees profiles to find the right connection.
-You can reach out to anyone you choose and suggest meeting for a chemistry session.
 Your request to connect will be received by your selected colleague, and they will accept or decline the request.
-Now is a good time to meet for a chemistry meeting to see if this is the right connection for you.
+If your mentor accepts your request it's a good idea to meet for a chemistry session to see if this is the right connection for you.